Barpathar: Agriculture

 The population is mostly agricultural, and comprises various sub-groups of Assamese speaking people: Ahoms, Sutias, Bodos, Kacharis, Misings, Kalitas, Mahantas, and Brahmins.
 The town has a large percentage of Bengali speaking people and a small fraction of Muslims as also Christians and Buddhists.

 Greater Barpathar encompasses a cluster of well-established villages, viz., Dubarani, Baramukhia, Dhundasam, Rengmai, Premhara, Jaljori, Jorhatiya, Pabhajan, Boranagar, Hezari, Sarulangtha, Upperlangtha, Premhara, Nahorani, Sewaguri, Kordoiguri, Singimari, Dighali Pathar etc. The villages have orchards of coconuts, bananas, pineapples, betel nuts, lichees, paddy fields, sugar cane fields, etc. There is a weekly big bazaar on every Thursday at Barpathar town.

 Barpathar is known as the "Granary of Sivasagar".
 It produces rice, sugarcane, mustards, sesame, fruits and vegetables and tea.
 The town has a number of tea estates, viz., Pabhajan Tea Estate, Barpathar Tea Estate, Bhuyan Bagan, Dighali Tea Estate, Rengmai Tea Estate, Singimari Tea Estate, Barpathar Tea Estate etc. During the last decade or so the Assamese peasantry has taken to growing tea in their lands thereby pushing up tea production.
 This has induced setting up of new factories for production of tea in the town.

 Industry

 The area surrounding Uriamghat produces crude oil, which, partly feeds the Numaligarh Oil Refinery.
-There are couple of small scale businesses like Soaponica detergent company (www.sikmik.in), Dhansiri water plant and a few incense stick factories.
+There are couple of small scale businesses like Soaponica detergent company (www.sikmik.in),Printing Industry Named Jairam Printer, Dhansiri water plant and a few incense stick factories.